mycelo1/vsc-oracle-plsql/README.md

 **Oracle PL/SQL syntax highlighting**

-This is a straight port from [Oracle PL/SQL TextMate bundle for Sublime Text 2/3](https://github.com/mulander/oracle.tmbundle) which has been released under *GPL-2.0* license.
+This is a fork of [mycelo's vsc extension](https://github.com/mycelo1/vsc-oracle-plsql) which is a straight port from [Oracle PL/SQL TextMate bundle for Sublime Text 2/3](https://github.com/mulander/oracle.tmbundle) which has been released under *GPL-2.0* license.

 All merits should go to its original author(s).

+All I did was change around some highlights and keywords.

 ---